vtex/vtex-courses/courses/content-workflow/01_workspaces/en.md

 ![image](https://user-images.githubusercontent.com/19495917/88816914-4cf8e880-d193-11ea-9676-3647626a3236.png)

 You're done!
 Your production workspace has been created!
-In order to verify in which workspace and account you are currently on, you can use the following command:
+In order to verify which workspace and account you are currently on, you can use the following command:

 ```
 vtex whoami